General Quantum Bernoulli Factory: Framework Analysis and Experiments: Experimental demonstration of the framework of QBF

 \subsection{State evolution within the multiply operation}

 In multiply operation, the circuit is shown in Fig.~\ref{Fig:ExperimentalProposal}{{(c)}}, where the Sagnac interferometers are configured to be a C-NOT gate.
-Specifically, the parts $A$ and $C$ are configured to identity, and $B$ acts as a Pauli-X gate.
+Specifically, the parts $A$ and $C$ are configured to identity using half-waveplates fixed at $0^\circ$, and $B$ acts as a Pauli-X gate, via a half-waveplate fixed at $45^\circ$.
 For simplicity, the states in the following discussion are not necessarily normalized.
 The initial states are prepared to be

-where $h_1$ and $h_2$ are the encoded parameters.
+where $h_1$ and $h_2$ are the relative amplitudes of the input states, which are constant numbers or functions of $p$.
+Theoretically, the relative amplitudes are functions of $p$, while within the experiments, the parameters are usually assigned specific values.
 Note that the states are not necessarily normalized.
 We can obtain a final state from equation~(\ref{eq:FinalState}), that is

 Combine equation~(\ref{Eq:InitialState}) and equation~(\ref{Eq:MulFinal}), the result state is

 We then post-select the second qubit in $|0\rangle$ basis, and the result state collapses to

 Interestingly, if we post-select the second qubit of $|\psi_{o}\rangle$ in $|1\rangle$ basis, we can implement a division operation instead, turning the outcome state to be $|\psi_{d}\rangle=\frac{h_1}{h_2}|0\rangle+|1\rangle$.